wellsst/wellsst.github.io/_posts/2019-06-01-blockchain_apps.md

 Blocks are mined which essentially means the value for the Nonce is solved for the hash of the block.

+> I can send you something digitally and prove that I don’t have it anymore. - https://twitter.com/jon_choi_

 ## Some use cases

 Banks and Fin's are adopting BC first as this seems the most obvious applications